Frequently Asked Questions

 Is Gran Fondo NJ a timed race?

 No, the Gran Fondo NJ is a ride, not a race.
 There are no awards or recognition for being the first to arrive at the finish banner.
-All riders are encouraged to take their time, reide safely at all times and enjoy the wonderful routes we have mapped out for you.
+All riders are encouraged to take their time, ride safely at all times, and enjoy the wonderful routes and rest stops we have mapped out for you.
 All riders will be awarded a finisher's medal at the end of the ride.

-The four key climbs of the Gran Fondo, two key climbs for the Medio Fondo, and one key climb for the Piccolo Fondo are chip timed and count towards the King and Queen of Mountain competition.
+The four timed climbs of the Gran Fondo, two timed climbs for the Medio Fondo, and one timed climb for the Piccolo Fondo count towards the King and Queen of Mountain competition.

-You will see signs approximately 500' before each of the timed climbs, and another sign approximately 500' before the end of each timed climb.
+You will see signage before each of the timed climbs telling you how far it is to the start mat, before the end of each timed climb telling you how far it is to the finish mat and a sign marking the half way point (by distance, not altitude) of each climb.
 Once you cross over the timing mat at the bottom of each timed climb, your time starts running until you cross the timing mat at the top of that climb.

 These are the only sections of the route where “the clock is running” – We encourage all riders to ride with caution and safety in mind at all times, regardless of where they are on the route as our roads are not closed to automobile traffic.